pema99/Gunk/README.md

 # Gunk
+Note: This project is abandoned but has been salvaged into a library: https://github.com/pema99/plonk.
+Excuse my terrible memes, I don't expect anyone to actually read this stuff.

 What's up gamers?
 Coming back at you again with yet another bad language brought to you by me, the absolute god of making bad languages.
 It's gonna be functional this time though, woo.